WordPress On-Page SEO 2025

 Data based on typical results from implementing a premium caching plugin like WP Rocket.
 Source: WP Rocket Case Study.

 Knowledge without action is useless.
 This final section provides a structured process for auditing your site and a concise checklist to ensure you implement the most critical tasks.
-A regular SEO audit is the key to maintaining and improving your rankings over time, as it helps identify issues that could be hurting your performance.
+A regular SEO audit is crucial for maintaining and improving your rankings over time, as it helps identify issues that could be negatively impacting your performance.

 The Ultimate WordPress On-Page SEO Checklist (TL;DR)